For Museum hours and general information

 Grab lunch in the DMA Cafe and enjoy North Texas’s only all-female mariachi band, as they help us kick off the exhibition opening celebration.

-We are excited to host a DMA Free Community Day: Frida: Beyond the Myth Presented by ARCOSA, on Sunday, September 15.
-On this day, admission to the special exhibition Frida: Beyond the Myth will be free for all guests.
+We are excited to host a DMA Free Community Weekend: Frida: Beyond the Myth Sponsored by Turning Point Foundation, on Saturday, December 7, and Sunday, December 8.
+On this weekend, admission to the special exhibition Frida: Beyond the Myth will be free for all guests.
 Bring your family and friends to explore the life of Frida Kahlo.
-Please note that only the Frida: Beyond the Myth exhibition will be free on September 15; all other special exhibitions will require an admission fee.
+Ticket reservations are not required in advance; simply visit our Guest Services Desk upon arrival.
+We can't wait to welcome you!
+Please note that only the "Frida: Beyond the Myth" exhibition will be free on Saturday and Sunday, December 7 and 8; all other special exhibitions will require an admission fee.

-DMA Free Community Day: Frida: Beyond the Myth Presented by ARCOSA
+DMA Free Community Weekend:Frida: Beyond the Mythsponsored by Turning Point Foundation

 Kahlo (Basic Art Edition) $20